Table of Contents

 Byron had a burning ambition to run his own business for as long as he could remember, and to fulfill this ambition, he founded the company CordaRoy’s and began producing and distributing convertible beanbags.

-Byron eventually contracted the production process out to a third party, but he found that he did not have the funds to market and sell his product.
+Byron eventually contracted the production process out to a third party, but he did not have the funds to market and sell his product.
 In contrast, Roy’s company stayed profitable regardless of changes in the market.

 How Was The Shark Tank Pitch Of CordaRoy’s?